Core

 c(msg)

-This image shows an adorable Cavalier King Charles Spaniel puppy!
-The puppy has the breed’s characteristic features:
+This image features an adorable Cavalier King Charles Spaniel puppy lying in a garden.

 • id: chatcmpl-xxx